thirdweb-dev/typescript-sdk/etc/sdk.api.md

 // @public (undocumented)
 export type ContractForContractType<TContractType extends ContractType> = Instance<typeof CONTRACTS_MAP[TContractType]>;

+// Warning: (ae-internal-missing-underscore) The name "ContractInterceptor" should be prefixed with an underscore because the declaration is marked as @internal
+//
+// @internal
+export class ContractInterceptor<TContract extends BaseContract> {
+    constructor(contractWrapper: ContractWrapper<TContract>);
+    overrideNextTransaction(hook: () => CallOverrides_2): void;
+}

 // Warning: (ae-incompatible-release-tags) The symbol "ContractMetadata" is marked as @public, but its signature references "IGenericSchemaType" which is marked as @internal
 //
 // @public